Exactly solvable models for 2+1D topological phases derived from crossed modules of semisimple Hopf algebras: Hopf-algebraic higher Kitaev model: Commuting-projector Hamiltonian model for oriented surfaces with cell decomposition from a crossed module of semisimple Hopf algebras

+We analogously define the \emph{(negative) base-point shift} to act as: where $H$ be the tensor factor in $\mathcal{H}_L$ associated with the edge in the boundary of $P$ incident to the base-point of $P$ in \emph{clockwise} direction around $P$.
+Again, $\sigma \in \{ +1, -1 \}$ is $+1$ if the edge is oriented counterclockwise around $P$ and otherwise $-1$.
+The new base-point, $v'_P$ of $P$ is the next vertex of $P$ in clockwise order around $P$.

+We call the edge from $v_P$ to $v'_P$ the \emph{edge along which the plaquette base-point shift was performed.} \end{definition} For example, for a square plaquette:

-as follows.
-Let $A$ be the tensor factor in $\mathcal{H}_L$ associated with the plaquette $P$ and let $H$ be the tensor factor in $\mathcal{H}_L$ associated with the edge in the boundary of $P$ incident to the base-point of $P$ in \emph{clockwise} direction around $P$.
-Then define $T^-_P$ to act as where $\sigma \in \{ +1, -1 \}$ is $+1$ if the edge is oriented counter-clockwise around $P$ and otherwise $-1$, and to act as the identity on all remaining tensor factors in $\mathcal{H}_L$. \end{definition} \begin{remark} Observe that the base-point shifts are isomorphisms and that, more specifically, if $P'$ has the same underlying plaquette as $P$ but its base-point is shifted once in counter-clockwise direction around $P$, then $T^-_{P'} = (T^+_P)^{-1}$. \end{remark} \begin{remark} {Note that moving the base-point of a plaquette $P$ all the way around its boundary, coming back to the initial base-point, does not in general induce the identity on $\Hil_L$.
+\begin{remark} Observe that the base-point shifts are isomorphisms and that, more specifically, if $P'$ has the same underlying plaquette as $P$ but its base-point is shifted once in counterclockwise direction around $P$, then $T^-_{P'} = (T^+_P)^{-1}$. \end{remark} \begin{remark} {Note that moving the base-point of a plaquette $P$ all the way around its boundary, coming back to the initial base-point, does not in general induce the identity on $\Hil_L$.
 This operation however restricts to the identity on a certain subspace $\Hil_L^{\text{ff}}$ (the \emph{fake-flat subspace)} of $\Hil_L$, as shown in Lemma \ref{lem:base-point-all-around} in the Appendix.} \end{remark}